jasonbayton/11ty/_src/support.md

 ## Dedicated engagement

-I make available several hous a month for dedicated engagements at the moment, for when the help required goes beyond what can reasonably be achieved through the no-cost options above,
+I make available several hours a month for dedicated engagements at the moment, for when the help required goes beyond what can reasonably be achieved through the no-cost options above,

 Ideal for dedicated support, engagements of a strategic/planning nature, or projects of a greater scope or time requirement.
+Of course, NDA projects also.

 Some examples of dedicated engagements undertaken include:

 * EMM migration.
 AirWatch to Intune for Android & iOS devices
 * Mobility strategy planning for a hardware estate
-* Product consultation on Android Enterprise support for Apple-first solutions
+* Product consultation on Android Enterprise support for non-Android solutions
 * EMM & device selection for a greenfield organisation
-* Intune deployment, end to end.
+* Intune deployment, end to end
 * Google Workspace advanced management deployment
+* EMM health check

 [Email](mailto:jason@bayton.org) me a request for engagement.
 Include a detailed Scope and/or Statement of Work (SoW) defining your objectives, team involved, main PoC's, as well as a budget and time window for the engagement to review.